 What are my options after completing a package?

 On completion of a package, your options are to purchase the same package again, purchase a different package, or receive guidance on how to continue practicing on your own.
-For example, the Retain Package includes online personal coaching to support your continued progress.
-There’s no pressure to continue, it is purely your decision and I’ll support you either way.
+There’s no pressure to continue, I’ll support you either way.